-- Place several dry bath towels in dryer to act as a buffer.
-Use Air Tumble Cycle if rubber or foam rubber materials are part of shoe. - Remove when damp dry.
+- 1. Place several dry bath towels in dryer to act as a buffer, or place shoes on drying rack.
+(See page 14.)
+Use Air Tumble Cycle if rubber or foam rubber materials are part of shoe. - 2.
+Remove when damp dry.
 Allow shoes to finish drying out of the dryer.